Toronto District School Board

 Individual Counselling

 Students are seen individually to help them cope with different school, community or family situations.
-Also they receive assistance to help them with self-esteem, social skills, anger management and conflict resolution strategies.
+Also they receive assistance to help with self-esteem, social skills, anxiety, mood issues, grief, anger management and conflict resolution strategies, and with developing coping strategies to support overall mental health and well-being.

 Group Counselling

 From time to time, students are offered an opportunity to join groups to discuss and learn about a variety of life skills.
 The social worker leads a group of students who are close in age and who share a common concern.
-Group themes include Divorce and Separation, Grief and Bereavement, Anger-Management and Conflict Resolution, Social Skills, and Self-Esteem.
+Group themes include Divorce and Separation, Grief and Bereavement, Anger-Management and Conflict Resolution, Social Skills, Self-Esteem, and Affinity Affirming groups.
 In addition to student groups, parent groups are organized to discuss discipline, behaviour concerns, healthy emotional development and the family system.

 Family Counselling